kaist-cp/hazardflow/doc/docs/examples/cpu/hazard.md

   <img src="../../figure/cpu-hazard-data-csr.svg" width=90% />
 </p>

-In our baseline CPU, the CSR is located in the memory stage.
+In our baseline CPU, the [CSR](https://en.wikipedia.org/wiki/Control/Status_Register) is located in the memory stage.

 - At T+2, `I2` need to be stalled at the decode stage becuase `I1` did not reach the CSR.
 - At T+3, `I1` gets the value of `x2` from the CSR, now can bypass the value to the `I2`.

+For more details on CSR instructions, please refer to the Chapter 2.8 of [RISC-V Specifications](https://riscv.org/wp-content/uploads/2017/05/riscv-spec-v2.2.pdf).

 <!--
 - The branch instruction `I3` needs to read the value of registers `t0` and `t1` in the decode stage.